Twiebs/tjw_kernel/documentation/building.md

 The main script that does this is called run.sh.
 There are a few configuration variables at the top of it that need to be hardcoded. qemu needs to be installed.

+# Windows
+Must use WSL2
+Install qemu on windows
+Add qemu to path